MailTape/MailTape-v1/_posts/2016-10-02-Monomotion.md

 Well, I will...
 This producer come from San Fransisco and is signed on amazing Loci Records.
 This song comes from the album _Complex_.
 I really love the concept of the album : "_It's about how simple things are more complex upon closer inspection_" **"**

 ## Roméo Elvis x Le Motel - La Voiture
 _Louise_: **"**« Surprising choice » you may say.
 Actually, not that much.
-I really though Le Motel's production was working perfectly with the rest of the selection.
-Roméo Elvis is a Belgian rapper who is, I think, real talented.
-I love the way he tells stories.**"**
+I really thought Le Motel's production was working perfectly with the rest of the selection.
+Roméo Elvis is a Belgian rapper who is, I think, really talented.
+I love the way he tells stories.
+His rhymes and the music match perfectly.**"**

 <p id="outroduction">That's all folks!
 Thanks to [Monomotion](https://soundcloud.com/monomotionmusic "Monomotion on Soundcloud") for his selection.
 We hope you enjoyed this episode.
 Tell us if you liked this experimentation we made on the text.
 Enjoy your Sunday!</p>